 Beyond the statistical advantages of using the same data for both clustering and validation, our proposed randomization scheme offers a practical strategy to construct tractable inference in hierarchical clustering.
-It can be applied with any linkage, avoiding both the derivation of linkage-specific tests and the use of Monte Carlo approximations for computing such tests.
+It can be applied with any linkage without requiring the derivation of linkage-specific tests or the use of Monte Carlo approximations.
 This gives our approach an advantage over existing selective inferential methods, which can only explicitly characterize the conditioning set for certain linkages and dissimilarities based on Euclidean distances, but must rely on costly sampling-based approximations for others.

-Finally, practical interpretation of the output from a hierarchical clustering method relies on selecting an appropriate dendrogram level or cut height in order to extract and assess the resulting cluster structure.
+Finally, interpreting hierarchical clustering output relies on selecting an appropriate dendrogram level or cut height in order to extract and assess the resulting cluster structure.
 To this end, the p-values developed in our paper---with the appropriate conditional Type I error guarantees---are used to construct a sequential testing procedure that selects the number of clusters with a rigorous probabilistic guarantee against overestimation.